 Adding Code snippets to the WordPress functions.php file enables you to perform actions and use filters in a way that will improve functionality of your WordPress site which can make your theme more organised and cleaner.
 Here is a bunch of useful snippets to further enhance your WordPress theme.

 In this tutorial we will highlight hovering over a clickable div which has an image and a title.
-For an example please visit my homepage With the magic of HTML5 and CSS3 you can now insert a <div> , which is a block element, inside of a <a> which is an inline element.
+For an example please visit my homepage With the magic of HTML5 and CSS3 you can now insert a <div> which is a block element, inside of a <a> which is an inline element.
 Previously this would have resulted in HTML errors.

-HTML5 and CSS3 has been known to web designers for many years but due to the lack of browser support it hasn’t been wildly adopted up until the release of Internet Explorer back in 2011.
+HTML5 and CSS3 have been known to web designers for many years but due to the lack of browser support, it hasn’t been wildly adopted up until the release of Internet Explorer back in 2011.
 Internet Explorer 9 still doesn’t have complete support for HTML5 and CSS3 but IE10, which hasn’t been released yet, will support more elements including CSS transitions, transforms and have full support for offline web applications and form validation.
 Other browsers such as Google Chrome, Mozilla Firefox and Opera have better support but as yet there is no browser that has full support yet due to the fact that the specification is still a working draft itself and is estimated that it will not be reaching full specification until 2014.
 However don’t let this deter you from using it, you can start using HTML5 right now so kick it off with some valuable resources.